 When you think of local food, most people think of places like California.
-For those of us “insiders”, actively working in the industry every day, we know that in recent years Minnesota has grown into a thriving local food scene.
+For us “insiders”, actively working in the industry every day, we know that in recent years Minnesota has grown into a thriving local food scene.
 Farmers’ markets contribute $64 million to the state’s economy, and CSA programs contribute an additional $10.5 million.
 Furthermore, local food is served in 123 school districts and 68% of the state’s hospitals.
 The residents of Minnesota are excited about local food, and yet there are still many opportunities to improve access.

 Increasing accessibility to local food is the hardest challenge of being a farmer.
 Sara George, Vice President of Minnesota Farmers’ Market Association (MFMA), learned this quickly after finding herself in the world of local food.
 Starting out as a small vendor at the Wabasha Farmers’ Market in Minnesota, Sara found her life’s passion and has been working on behalf of Minnesota farmers ever since.

 In 2012, she became the manager of the Wabasha Farmers’ Market.
 In this role, she wanted to create a better market for her community.
-Soon after, she quickly introduced EBT and SNAP sales, WIC and Farmers’ Market Nutrition Vouchers, the Power of Produce (PoP) program – where children between the ages of 4 to 12 receive $2 tokens every time they visit the market to purchase their own produce, and receive various other educational tools.
+Soon after, she quickly introduced EBT and SNAP sales, WIC and Farmers’ Market Nutrition Vouchers, the Power of Produce (PoP) program – where children between the ages of 4 to 12 receive $2 tokens every time they visit the market to purchase their own produce - and receive various other educational tools.
 These programs helped vendors increase sales and made an inclusive space for the whole community.

 With the continued success of the market, her focus shifted to also serving institutional and wholesale customers.
 Before they could, the market needed a Wholesale Food Handlers License which allowed them to legally aggregate produce from multiple vendors and sell to institutions.
 With the help of the Minnesota Department of Agriculture, the Wabasha Farmers Market became the first farmers’ market in the state to receive this license!
 Shortly after, they were selling produce to the Wabasha-Kellogg schools and the local hospital, St. Elizabeth’s Medical Center.